psammia/Patricia/README.md

         WHERE input.RowId NOT IN (SELECT RowId FROM @InsertedContainers);

         -- ========================================
-        -- MODIFIED: Insert new File Type - Uniqueness on Entity, Description, AND ArchivingPeriod -- ========================================
+        -- Insert new File Type - Uniqueness on Entity, Description, AND ArchivingPeriod -- ========================================
         DECLARE @NewFileTypes TABLE (
             Description NVARCHAR(250),